 For example, suppose a smartphone has a battery run time of 10 hours.
 In that case, the device can operate for 10 hours under normal usage conditions before requiring a recharge.
 Understanding battery run time allows users to manage their device usage effectively, mainly when access to power sources is limited or unavailable.

 Part 2.
-How do you calculate battery run time?
+How to calculate battery run time easily?

 To calculate battery run time, you need to follow a simple formula that considers the battery’s capacity and the power consumption of the device it powers.

-Apply the Formula: Once you have the battery capacity and device power consumption, you can use the following formula to calculate battery run time:
+- Apply the Formula: Once you have the battery capacity and device power consumption, you can calculate battery run time.

 The battery run time formula relies on understanding the relationship between amperes (amps), watts, and volts.
 Here’s a brief explanation of how these units are related: